RandeevDavid/IBM-AI-Developer/README.md

 # IBM-AI-Developer
-Projects completed as part of the IBM AI Developer
+Projects completed as part of the IBM AI Developer Professional Certificate